What substances does STARS offer treatment research studies for?

 Note that if you're using more than one substance, you may still be eligible for our studies.

-2. I may have am addiction problem, and I am interested in treatment.
-How do I know if I am eligible to enroll in a study at STARS?
+How do I know if I am eligible to enroll in a treatment study?

-The easiest way to find out is to submit your contact information here and one of our intake coordinators will call you back within 24 hours to ask you a few basic questions and schedule a free initial evaluation at our Columbus Circle clinic.
+If you struggle with addiction and feel that you may have an addiction problem, the easiest way to determine eligibility is to submit your contact information here.
+One of our intake coordinators will call you back within 24 hours to ask you a few basic questions and schedule a free initial evaluation at our Columbus Circle clinic.
+Please note that you must be 18 years or older to participate in a research study.

-4. What if I am found to be ineligible for a research study?
-How will I get treatment?
+If I am found to be ineligible for a research study, how will I get treatment?

 If you are ineligible to participate, we will provide you with referrals to other treatment programs.

-5. Will I have a chance to ask questions about the study before I am enrolled?
+Is there an opportunity to ask questions about the study before I enroll?

 All participants are provided a written document explaining the study procedures.
 They are also encouraged both before signing up for the study and as the study progresses to ask questions about the study.

-7. If I enroll in a study, how long will I be in treatment at STARS?
+If enrolled in a study, how long will I be in treatment at STARS?

 Studies typically last 8-24 weeks; after screening, when we have a better idea of which particular study you may be enrolling, we will speak with you more specifically about the duration of your treatment.